bbauska/UC-Davis-JS-Basics/readme.md

   alt="2.00 Module 2 introduction." />
 </p>

 <p>Welcome to the second module.
-In this module, we'll get further into the basics of the
+In this module, we&apos;ll get further into the basics of the
 JavaScript language.
-There are certain things that you'll find in many modern programming languages, such as control structures, such as being able to figure out if something is true or how to handle something in a <b><i>loop</i></b> and these kinds of things.
-We'll be doing that sort of work in this second module.
-There's a lot of practice and there's a lot of opportunities along the way to get used to the JavaScript syntax.
+There are certain things that you&apos;ll find in many modern programming languages, such as control structures, such as being able to figure out if something is true or how to handle something in a <b><i>loop</i></b> and these kinds of things.
+We&apos;ll be doing that sort of work in this second module.
+There&apos;s a lot of practice and there&apos;s a lot of opportunities along the way to get used to the JavaScript syntax.
 I encourage you to do as much of that as you possibly can.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->